djeada/Databases-Notes/notes/04_acid_properties_and_transactions/01_what_is_a_transaction.md

 ### Durability
 Once a transaction is committed, its changes to the database become permanent.
 The system must safeguard committed data against loss due to crashes or system failures.

+## Analogy of a post office

+Once upon a time in a quaint little village, there was a diligent postman named Tom.
+Tom had the responsibility of ensuring that all letters sent from the village's post office reached their rightful recipients.

+One day, Tom received a special request.
+A villager, Alice, wanted to send two letters: one to her friend Bob and another to her cousin Charlie.
+Tom knew that both letters were part of a surprise birthday plan and thus, both had to be delivered together or not at all.

+Tom carefully prepared both letters, ensuring that if one letter couldn't be delivered (perhaps due to an incorrect address), neither would be sent out.
+This way, Alice's surprise would remain a secret until both friends could be told at the same time (ATOMICITY).

+The post office had strict guidelines for sending letters.
+Each letter had to be stamped, sealed, and the address had to be correctly formatted.
+Tom meticulously checked Alice's letters to ensure they met all the criteria.
+If a letter was not properly stamped or sealed, it would not be sent.

+Tom found that one of the letters didn't have a stamp.
+He knew he couldn't send them until they were both properly prepared, ensuring consistency in the process (CONSISTENCY).

+Meanwhile, other villagers were also sending and receiving letters.
+Tom was juggling multiple deliveries and pickups, but he was careful to treat each task independently.
+Even if he was in the middle of preparing Alice's letters, when he switched to handle another villager's letters, he ensured that the tasks did not interfere with each other.

+For instance, while preparing Alice's letters, he was also packaging a parcel for another villager, Dave.
+Even though Tom switched between tasks, Dave's parcel and Alice's letters were handled as if they were the only tasks in the world, unaffected by each other (ISOLATION).

+Finally, after ensuring that both of Alice's letters were stamped, sealed, and addressed correctly, Tom sent them out for delivery.
+Once the letters were on their way, Tom knew that the task was irreversible and permanent.
+Even if a storm came or his bicycle broke down, the post office guaranteed that the letters would reach Bob and Charlie.
+The commitment was durable and reliable (DURABILITY).

 ## Transaction Management